cgeosoft/balnc/README.md

 ## Try It

-You may use the latest unstable version (develop) at [https://balnc.cgeosoft.com](https://balnc.cgeosoft.com)
+You may use the latest develop version at [https://balnc.cgeosoft.com](https://balnc.cgeosoft.com)

 If you want to try it local: